Modern Slavery Act Statement

 We have developed processes and management systems to appropriately identify and assess adverse impacts, prevent or mitigate these impacts or provide for remediation when appropriate, and track implementation, as informed by the OECD Due Diligence Guidance for Responsible Business Conduct (“OECD Guidance”).

 During the year, we continued to enhance our human rights due diligence practices.
 This included in-depth human rights risk assessment of our operations and supplier network in compliance with regulatory requirements.
 Our assessments indicate that human rights risks, including forced and child labor risks, in our operations in the aggregate remain low.
-This is primarily due to our company-wide applicable standards, and the preventive and mitigating measures that we have implemented in our standard processes, such as comprehensive policies, employee training, personnel documentation checks, use of working time management systems, and EHS site audits and certifications.
+This is primarily due to our company-wide applicable standards, and the preventive and mitigating measures that we have implemented in our standard processes, such as comprehensive policies, employee training, personnel documentation checks, use of working time management systems, and environmental, health and safety (“EHS”) site audits and certifications.
 A new internal oversight process enables the company to more regularly monitor human rights-related matters, and continue to identify, assess and manage human rights risks.

-Human rights are integrated into our supplier due diligence process, where indicators such as the risk of child labor, the risk of modern slavery, the right of freedom of association, and the decency of working conditions are evaluated.
+Human rights are integrated into our follow-on supplier due diligence process, where indicators such as the risk of child labor, the risk of modern slavery, the right of freedom of association, and the decency of working conditions are evaluated.

-- suppliers representing the top 55% of direct materials spend for our self-manufactured product portfolio, and
+- suppliers representing the top 63% of direct materials spend for our self-manufactured product portfolio, and

 - suppliers who were identified as high-risk based on the risk assessment criteria described above.